praekeltfoundation/platform-mnch/Onboarding/onboarding-part-1.md

      when contact.privacy_policy_accepted == "yes" and
             (contact.opted_in == "" or contact.opted_in == "no"),
      then: OptIn do
-  log("Privacy Policy not accepted, go to Opt In") end
+  log("Privacy Policy accepted and not opted in, go to Opt In") end

 card GoToPrivacyPolicy
      when contact.privacy_policy_accepted == "yes" and contact.opted_in == "yes",
      then: UserIntent do
-  log("Privacy Policy not accepted, go to User Intent") end
+  log("Privacy Policy accepted and opted in, go to User Intent") end

 card GoToPrivacyPolicy when contact.privacy_policy_accepted == "no", then: PrivacyPolicy do